soixantseize/aspnetcore-xplatform-minimal-api/README.md

-# ASP.Net Core Routing Cross Platform Microservice
+# ASP.Net Core xPlatform JSON API

-* Are you tired of downloading Asp.Net Core repositories that fail to run?
-* Do you prefer a text editor over an IDE?
-* Do you wish the same code would run on a Windows, Mac, or a Linux machine?

 ### WHAT

-An ASP.Net Core HTTP routing microservice that is lightweight, no MVC, and cross-platform, no IIS.
+ASP.Net Core JSON API that is lightweight, no MVC, and cross-platform, no IIS.
 Create, read, update, and write to your PostgreSQL database out of the box thanks to [Npgsql](http://www.npgsql.org/) driver and EF Core dependency injection.
 Includes data migration script that runs on startup and seeds initial data.
 Get started right away!

 ### WHY

-I loved the simplicity and portability of spinning up a RESTful app built on NodeJS and Express, only to yearn for the possibility in .NET so that I could write code in C# and leverage tools like Entity Framework, LINQ, and Async Await.
+I loved the simplicity and portability of spinning up a RESTful app built on NodeJS and Express, only to yearn for the possibility in .NET so that I could write code in C# and leverage tools like Entity Framework, LINQ, Async Await.
 Hello .NET Core now makes it possible!

 ### HOW